chihacknight/chihacknight.org/_posts/events/2016-10-04-chicago-community-bond-fund.md

   - events
 links:
 title: "Chicago Community Bond Fund: Hacking Cook County Jail"
-description: "In Cook County Jail, more than 95% of the 8,000 people incarcerated on any given day awaiting trial and have not been convicted of a crime.
+description: "In Cook County Jail, more than 95% of the 8,000 people incarcerated on any given day are awaiting trial and have not been convicted of a crime.
 More than two-thirds of those people have money bonds that they simply cannot pay.
 We are keeping people in cages simply because they are poor.
 Chicago Community Bond Fund collective members Micah Gates and Sharlyn Grace will discuss how they are working to end pre-trial detention by posting bond for people who cannot pay it themselves, and advocating for the abolition of monetary bonds entirely."
 speakers:
  - Micah Gates, Chicago Community Bond Fund
  - Sharlyn Grace, Chicago Community Bond Fund